pact-foundation/pact-jvm/pact-jvm-provider-gradle/README.md

 ## Modifying the requests before they are sent

+### NOTE on breaking change: Version 2.1.8+ uses Apache HttpClient instead of HttpBuilder so the closure will receive a
+HttpRequest object instead of a request Map.

 Sometimes you may need to add things to the requests that can't be persisted in a pact file.
 Examples of these would be authentication tokens, which have a small life span.
 The Pact Gradle plugin provides a request filter that can be set to a closure on the provider that will be called before the request is made.
-This closure will receive a Map with all the requests attributes defined on it.
+This closure will receive the HttpRequest prior to it being executed.

 ```groovy
 pact {